noahehall/theBookOfNoah/0current/react17.md

   - **GENERALLY**
     - *PureComponent* > *shouldComponentUpdate* for auto shallow comparisons

     - use the setState + updator syntax if next props & state relies on prev props & state
       - or use a reducer for complex/advanced situations

+    - when performing side effects
+      - after a component has been updated
+        - *componentDidUpdate* > *static getDerivedStateFromProps*
+      - before a copmonent has been updated
+        - useEffect|useLayoutEffect

+    - recomputing dat when props change
+      - any of the memoization options > controlled/uncontrolled with a key > *static getDerivedStateFromProps*

   - **WITH CAUTION**
     - call *setState* inside *componentDidMount* ONLY modals/tooltips need to measure other DOM nodes before rendering